 - Add your website to directories

 - Write guest blogs

-- Perform digital PR by sending articles to local, national or global online publications
+- Perform digital PR and outreach by sending articles to local, national or global online publications

 - Promote your content